HAGGETTS RAIL TRAIL:

 -BIKE IT OR HIKE IT-

 Difficulty: Moderate.
 Flat, hard packed dirt, gravel and stone-dust rail trail.
-Roots and rocks.
+2025: Easy.
+Paved rail trail after trail upgrade.

 Directions:

-Starting from Haggett's Pond Road; From I-495 take exit 39 to Route 133 and head east for 1.3 miles.
+Starting from Haggetts Pond Road parking area [Southern End]; From I-495 take exit 94 to Route 133 and head east for 1.3 miles.
 Turn left onto Haggett's Pond Rd and you'll quickly come to a small parking area on your right.

-The Haggett's Rail Trail follows the former rail bed of the Lowell & Lawrence RR passing by Haggett's Pond.
-For more information visit; ANDOVER TRAILS .
+Haggett's Rail Trail follows the former rail bed of the Lowell & Lawrence RR North-South and passing by Haggett's Pond.
+For more information visit; HAGGETTS RAIL TRAIL .

 HH